f4z3r/nix/README.md

 - Check how to notify on virus event.
 - Various nvim plugins are my own forks awaiting merging in the upstream.
 - Various nvim plugins are pinned to a version, and might want to be updated.
-- Rofi colours are not dynamic for system theme.
-- Foot copy output does not work when run within Tmux.